-If this issue has occurred after installing a Windows Update recently, you can uninstall the Windows Update and reboot your computer to fix this issue.
+If this issue has occurred after installing a Windows Update recently, you can uninstall recent Windows Updates and reboot your computer to fix this issue.

-Alternatively, you can also check for updates on Windows 10 to get a patch for this, which may have been released by Microsoft.
+Alternatively, you can also check for updates to get a patch for this, which Microsoft may have released.

 I hope this guide helped you in troubleshooting the issue.

 Why are my headphones not working when I plug them into PC?

 Make sure they are inserted correctly.
 If you have two jacks, match them using the color or text.
 If you insert the microphone wire into an audio jack, it will not work.
 Also, make sure the sound enhancements are unchecked if the sound is low or doesn’t sound right.

 If everything else is fine, then it’s Bluetooth compatibility.
 Your headphone Bluetooth version and the one on your PC or laptop are different, and the only option is to either change the headphone or get a new Bluetooth adaptor that matches the version of the headphone.